Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

 - MJ12 Commando machine guns now do 12 damage base instead of 15 (before randomization).
 - Trash bags will no longer break when stepped on if Other Balance Changes are enabled (Such as in Zero Rando).
 - Map Exits can be triggered by things other than players when the "Fix Glitches" option is disabled (which allows you to shoot the Map Exit in Vandenberg again).
+- Item duping is possible again when "Glitches for Speedruns" are set to "Not Fixed".
 </details>